daptablade/docs/mynewbook/Tutorials/Simple component analysis.md

 ## Component analysis

 All being well, you should now be able to launch a Run by clicking on the play symbol ▶ in the workspace interface.
 The symbol will start to fade in and out as your Run is sent for analysis in the Cloud, this may take a few minutes the first time.
 Eventually, the Run should execute (this will happen very quickly) and you should see an alert window confirming that 'The Run has completed successfully'.
-If you don't get any messages, try to refresh your web browser page, or consult the User Guide's [Troubleshooting](../User%20Guide/Troubleshooting.md) section.
+If you don't get any messages, try to refresh your web browser page, or consult the [FAQ](../Reference/FAQs.md) section for troubleshooting suggestions.

 We can now inspect the outputs of the Run.